 Once saved, Israel were not sent back to Egypt because of unbelief - but neither did they lead a victorious life in the land of promise or claim their rightful inheritance.
 Similarly, once justified, Christians do not lose their salvation - but lack of faith can keep us defeated and wandering in a wilderness of spiritual immaturity, rather than claiming the precious promises of God that are 'yes' and 'amen' in Christ.

 May we who have been so wonderfully saved, learn from Israel's mistakes and not lose heart or become discouraged when faced with difficulties and dangers, persecution and pain.
 Rather, may we press on to spiritual maturity and worship the Lord our God all the days of our lives - for He is our God and we are the people of His pasture and the sheep of His hand.

-Heavenly Father, thank You that You are my God and I am Your redeemed child.
-Thank You for bringing me from slavery to sin into the freedom I have in Christ.
-Thank You that the blood of Christ has cleansed me from all sin and that You have promised to be with me in all the difficulties and dangers I face in life.
-I pray I may learn the lessons from Israel's wilderness wanderings and hearken to Your Word.
-Keep me, I pray, from foolish unbelief.
-Help me trust You implicitly and maintain my confidence in Your precious promises and may I press on to spiritual maturity, knowing greater is He that is in me than he that is in the world.
-Praise Your holy name, for You alone are worthy of all praise and worship, AMEN.
+Heavenly Father, thank You that You are my God, and I am Your redeemed child.
+Thank You for bringing me from the slavery of sin into the freedom I have in Christ.
+I pray I may learn the lessons from Israel’s wilderness wanderings and hearken to Your Word.
+Keep me from foolish unbelief.
+Help me to trust You implicitly and maintain my confidence in Your precious promises as I press on to spiritual maturity.
+In Jesus' name, AMEN.